Tenghy23/testEmailModule/README.md

 /Email/check_OTP<br>

 <b>4.
 Assumptions</b>
-- For generate_OTP_email, an API call is made to send the email address for validation, where the validation will take care of checking the email validity, while using the Random() class to generate a 6-digit code and returning it to the front end
+- For generate_OTP_email, an API call is made to send the email address for validation, where the validation will take care of checking the email validity, while using the Random() class to generate a 6-digit code and returning it to the Swagger UI

-- For check_OTP, an API call is made to take in the 6-digit code that was generated.
-The method in the service check_OTP takes in a generic stream, and nullable parameters for simulating testing purposes
+- For check_OTP, an API call is made to take in the email address that the 6 digit was stored to.
+The method in the service Check_OTP takes in a input stream, which reads inputs from the console when required.

-check_OTP(Stream input, bool retry = false, string?
-OTPInputFromUser = null)

-the retry parameter is meant for the purpose of simulating retry logic<br>
-the OTPInputFromUser parameter is meant to pass in the 6-digit generated from the generate_OTP_email to validate

-the check_OTP method will read the input stream for user input of the OTP.
-From the output of the input stream, we will check it with the 6-digit that was passed in by the user [OTPInputFromUser].
-The service is registered as a singleton in order for the numberOfTries count to persist between API calls, and 10 tries validation and timeout validation are implemented as such

-<b>6. first to test generate_OTP_email, we will use 3 emails</b><br>
+<b>5.
+To test generate_OTP_email, we will use 3 emails</b><br>
 	- abc@outlook.com<br>
 	-  </empty string, dont fill in anything><br>
 	- pass@google.dso.org.sg<br>